sara-sabr/ITStrategy/_posts/en/2020-07-28-micro-procurment-whats-stopping-us.md

 ---
 layout: post
-title:  "Micro-procurement for digital work: part one"
+title:  "Better tech through micro-procurement: part one"
 ref: working-in-the-open-p1
 lang: en
 author: "Rachel Muston, in collaboration with the IT Strategy team, and procurement experts at ESDC and TBS"